 The AEWA Small Grants Fund (SGF) is a source of financial support aimed at promoting the implementation of the Agreement in developing countries and countries with economies in transition.
 It has so far focused exclusively on the African region.

 Support the AEWA Small Grants Fund!

+The AEWA Small Grants Fund currently relies exclusively on voluntary financial contributions.
 If you wish to support the Fund, please contact the UNEP/AEWA Secretariat at firstname.lastname@example.org.

-The CMS Small Grants Programme
+- CMS Small Grants Programme (SGP)